OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * The Berkeley Initiative for Transparency in Social Sciences (BITSS) have an excellent MOOC on [Transparent and Open Social Science](https://www.bitss.org/events/mooc-transparent-and-open-social-science/).

-The [Scholarl Communication](https://www.scienceopen.com/search#collection/69988c7e-1855-4007-ba94-caa4c4638b1f) Super Collection at ScienceOpen contains more than 1000 research articles, thematically organised on the topic.
+The [Scholarly Communication](https://www.scienceopen.com/search#collection/69988c7e-1855-4007-ba94-caa4c4638b1f) Super Collection at ScienceOpen contains more than 1000 research articles, thematically organised on the topic.
 Most of these are also Open Access.

 * [Why Open Research?](http://whyopenresearch.org/) is a fantastic website by Erin McKiernan, providing illustrations and information that help to support a strong case for Open Research.